MasakiMinamikawa/GNR/README.md

-I show the band structure of GNR (graphene nano ribon) as N increases.
+I show the band structure of GNR (graphene nano ribon) as N increases　including armchair and zigzag.
+And you can compare bulk states (honeycomb graphene band) and edge state (zigzag GNR).